mist861/5530-Principles-of-Data-Science/Project/README.md

 * data_augmented: Contains the combined, augmented intents and the modified responses datasets
 * results: Contains the saved model files and their dependencies
 * src: Contains the Jupyter notebook with the relevant code and the Python scripts required to run the chatbot
+* presentation: Contains the PowerPoint slide deck used in the class presentation

 ## Execution: